Nike, Sanrio, Universal Studios face EU probe over online sales

-BRUSSELS EU antitrust regulators will investigate whether Nike, Comcast's Universal Studios and Hello Kitty owner Sanrio illegally block some cross-border sales or ban certain online retailers from selling their products.
+BRUSSELS (Reuters) - EU antitrust regulators will investigate whether Nike, Comcast's Universal Studios and Hello Kitty owner Sanrio illegally block some cross-border sales or ban certain online retailers from selling their products.

 The European Commission announced the investigations on Wednesday but did not provide details of the sales practices.